 LibGuides Community Site-- Enter a search term to access hundreds of thousands of bibliographic reference guides in thousands of libraries around the world that use the Springshare LibGuides system.
 Very useful.
-Three good examples are the LibGuides of NATO, Harvard Libraries, and the North American Coordinating Council on Japanese Library Resources.
+Two good examples are the LibGuides of NATO and the North American Coordinating Council on Japanese Library Resources.

 OpenDOAR- From the